Fully Parametric iPod Wire Manager

 Fully Parametric iPod Wire Manager by wchlm is licensed under the Creative Commons - Public Domain Dedication license.

-We're sure wchlm would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure wchlm would love to see what you've printed.
+Please document your print and share a Make with the community.